cornwallisna/cw_website/index.md

 Events of note:

-* **FRIDAY OCTOBER 27 - MOVIE NIGHT AT 8:00 PM ( ARRIVE 7:30 PM)**

-* Movie Night - Friday evening, October 27th.
-The Saba family will be hosting a movie night on their driveway located at **2035 SE 29th Street.** Come and enjoy their big outdoor screen.
-* The featured movie is **the NEW Haunted Mansion 2023.** Feel free to bring a chair, sit outside, and enjoy a movie with neighbors and friends.

-* Start arriving at 7:30 pm, with the movie starting at 8:pm

-* **OCTOBER HALLOWEEN SPOOKTACULAR - Tuesday October 31, 2023 Starting at 6:00 PM**
-* **2014 SE 29th Street**

-* Bring your chairs and visit with neighbors.
-Come dressed to impress in your best Halloween costume.
-* We will have hot dogs with our grill master and chips and water.
-* Enjoy some ' Candy Corn' Cornhole with old neighbors and welcome new neighbors.

-* **6:45 PM - Let the fun begin with Trick or Treating !**

-* **We hope you will join us in our annual Spooktacular tradition and celebrate our community, great neighbors, and let the kids (and adults) enjoy a night of FUN with Candy too!**

 * **November General Membership Meeting** - will be held on Tuesday, November 17, at the Birchwood C21 building - 4040 Del Prado Blvd. - Starting at 7.00pm.